 Here are the steps involved.
 Let us say you are a FOREX day trader.
 On Monday morning, you use EUR10,000 from your euro-denominated FOREX account to buy USD10,053.90 at a EUR/USD rate of 1.0539.
 Now, you hold this USD amount in your account and wait for the market to swing your way.

-This very simplistic example does not consider fees and commissions and does not account for leverage.
+This simple example does not include fees, commissions, or leverage.
 With some brokers, you can leverage your trades as much as 200 times over, using 200:1 leverage.
 The example here is meant to illustrate the function of a pip at its most basic level.

-You might think this is a small profit for one trade, but the example does not show that day traders can easily enter and exit hundreds of trades per day with lightning-fast execution like ECN trading and even use algorithmic trading bots that place trades on your behalf.
+You might think this is a small profit, but day traders can enter and exit hundreds of trades a day with fast ECN execution or algorithmic bots.
 Additionally, when you trade on margin, you enter these large positions with some of the broker’s money and some of your own, so you don’t need as much capital.

-Further, the amount of volatility between major currencies like the EUR and USD is very small compared to the amount of volatility (and number of pip differences) between a major currency and an emerging currency.
+Volatility between major currencies like the EUR and USD is usually lower than between a major and an emerging currency.
 This means you could make even more money if you successfully traded major currencies against minor currencies.
 There is a world of possibilities regarding how to make money in FOREX, and the humble pip is at the center of it all.

 While pips are the standard unit in FOREX, other markets have their own conventions for measuring price moves.